U.S. calls for help to rehome Afghans who fled chaos of Taliban takeover | Law-Order

 U.S. calls for help to rehome Afghans who fled chaos of Taliban takeover

 The official said an apology was offered to Afghans in meetings at the facility for how long it had taken and that the pace to get those eligible to enter the United States would pick up once all people there were documented, which was expected to happen shortly.
-There are about 12,000 Afghans held in UAE sites, of which several thousand will qualify to be resettled in the United States, the official said.
-It is unclear where those who do not will go.
+There are about 12,000 Afghans held in UAE sites, of which several thousand will qualify to be resettled in the United States, the official said, while Afghans who did not meet the criteria but had travelled on several private chartered flights approved by the White House would also be resettled.

+It is unclear which countries would take those without a path to the United States.
+"We've had only very preliminary conversations with a few of our international colleagues," the official said.

 Afghans later told Reuters they felt dejected after the visit by the official, who they said offered no clarity on their resettlement, including how much longer they will be there.
 The official told media it was hoped that all Afghans in the UAE would be resettled by August but there was no way to be sure yet.

-The United States has taken in 85,000 Afghans since the middle of last August when the West was withdrawing after two decades of war in Afghanistan and the collapse of Western-backed Republic.
-Diplomats in Abu Dhabi say the prolonged resettlement was adding stress to already strained relations between the UAE and the United States, which are close security and economic partners.
+The United States has taken in 85,000 Afghans since the middle of last August when the West was withdrawing after two decades of war in Afghanistan and the collapse of the Western-backed government.
+Diplomats say the prolonged resettlement was adding stress to already strained relations between the UAE and the United States, which are close security and economic partners.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)